-Part Two - Physical and Material World - Thinking like SunSmart scientists
+The Nature of Science, Planet Earth and Beyond, Physical and Material World Thinking like SunSmart scientists

 The sun is our biggest source of energy.
 Energy makes things happen.
 Energy changes things.
 Energy from the sun includes heat, light and UV radiation.
 UV radiation cannot be seen or felt.